FAQ

 Can you repair a faceup or blushing by another artist?

-No, I only provide original work.
+No, I only provide repairs to my original work.

 Can I just get a manicure or mod?